Muffinxz/LLM_projects/AI_company_brochure/README.md

 It should decide which links are relevant, and replace relative links such as "/about" with "https://company.com/about".
 We will use "one shot prompting" in which we provide an example of how it should respond in the prompt.

-This is an excellent use case for an LLM, because it requires nuanced understanding.
+This is an excellent use case for an LLM.
 Imagine trying to code this without LLMs by parsing and analyzing the webpage - it would be very hard!

 ## Second step: make the brochure!